ruhui0806/FullstackOpenExercise/part13/readme_part13.md

 # To Start the application:

-<li> Connect to the database first:
+<li> Local Connect to the database first:

     flyctl proxy 5432 -a fs-blog-app

-<li> While keeping the connection working, open another terminal and run the application:
+<li> While keeping the connection running, open another terminal and run the application:

     node index.js